microsoft/coe-starter-kit/PowerPlatformDevOpsALM/README.md

    - Create Teams in Dataverse for Azure Active Directory Groups
    - Update Solution Component Ownership

-## AA4AM App
+## ALM Accelerator App

-The AA4AM App provides a convenience layer on top of the AA4AM Pipelines that allows Power Platform Makers to easily invoke the Azure DevOps pipelines to perform their complex tasks without context switching between the Power Apps environment and the Azure DevOps environment.
-The goal of the App is to provider Makers with a friction free way of performing common traditional Development and ALM tasks such as
+The AA4AM Canvas App provides a convenience layer on top of the AA4AM Pipelines that allows Power Platform Makers to easily invoke the Azure DevOps pipelines to perform their complex tasks without context switching between the Power Apps environment and the Azure DevOps environment.
+The goal of the App is to provider Makers with a friction free way of performing common traditional Development and ALM tasks as follows.

+> [!NOTE] While all of these processes can be achieved directly from Azure DevOps the App provides a more push-button interface for performing these tasks

 1. Target multiple Organization / Projects and Repos in Azure DevOps
 1. Get the latest version of a solution into their development environment (i.e. Import Solution)